Experience in a research lab is highly recommended if you are considering graduate school in the future. Research is also a great way to:

 Opportunities for Students

 Prospective Applicants for Fall 2021: Thank you for your interest in our lab!
 I will be reviewing applications for the current recruitment cycle.
 However, due to uncertainties related to the ongoing pandemic, it is not guaranteed that the lab will ultimately be able to recruit a new student.
-In light of that, prospective applicants are strongly encouraged to review the information on this pagebefore deciding to apply.

 Students who are apt to have the best fit with the lab are those seeking a career in clinical neuropsychology, and who also have a strong interest in electrophysiology and neural mechanisms of cognition.
 Prior experience with electrophysiology, neuroimaging, and/or programming is highly valued, as is prior experience in clinical settings or with patient populations.